mah0x211/lua-measure/doc/measure.md

 ## File Scope

-Each benchmark file gets its own `RegistrySpec` instance, ensuring complete isolation between files while maintaining consistent API behavior.
+Each benchmark file gets its own `measure.spec` instance, ensuring complete isolation between files while maintaining consistent API behavior.
+The source file path is used as the registry key for identification.